bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 However, the primary motor representation was found to be relatively weak in our study in comparison to [@wiestler_skill_2013], likely explained by the uninterrupted repetition of the motor sequences during the practice singling this effect to the beginning of the block, as well as our 5-element sequences not engaging the thumb which distinctive M1 pattern would have brought stronger difference if initiating the sequence [@ejaz_hand_2015].

 The conjunction map reveals that a common cortical processing stream including non-motor support regions present sequential information from visually presented instruction to motor sequence production.
-Herein, occipital cortex, as well as ventro-temporal regions are found to discriminate the sequences [@fig:new_cons_conj_crossnobis_map], but likely reflect the processing of the visual stimuli respectively as low-level visual mapping of shapes [@pilgramm_motor_2016;@miyawaki_visual_2008] and higher level Arabic number representation [@shum_brain_2013;@peters_neural_2015] and thus do not differ between the stages of learning studied here [@fig:contrast_cons_new_crossnobis_map].
+Herein, occipital cortex, as well as ventro-temporal regions are found to discriminate the sequences [@fig:new_cons_conj_crossnobis_map], but likely reflect the processing of the visual stimuli respectively as low-level visual mapping of shapes [@pilgramm_motor_2016;@miyawaki_visual_2008] and higher level Arabic number representation [@shum_brain_2013;@peters_neural_2015] and thus do not differ between the stages of learning studied here [@fig:contrast_conj_cons_new_crossnobis_map].
 Interestingly these regions were not reported in previous study [@wiestler_skill_2013] which imaging field-of-view did not cover ventral cortex.
 The dorsolateral prefrontal cortex (DLPFC) also exhibit pattern specificity, and was previously reported as encoding the sequence spatial information in working memory, preceding motor command [@robertson_role_2001].
 In fact, the cognitive processing required by the MVPA task, implying notably to switch between sequences, maintain them in working memory and to inhibit interfering ones, could here magnify this frontal associative representation.

 ## Cortico-subcortical representational reorganization underlying memory consolidation

-We then investigated how representations are restructured after early consolidation of MSL by contrasting maps of multivariate distance for consolidated and newly acquired sequences [@fig:contrast_cons_new_crossnobis_map].
+We then investigated how representations are restructured after early consolidation of MSL by contrasting maps of multivariate distance for consolidated and newly acquired sequences [@fig:contrast_conj_cons_new_crossnobis_map].
 At the cortical level, we found that contralateral premotor and bilateral parietal regions acquire a stronger representation during consolidation, that likely reflects that the tuning of these neural populations to coordinated movements are consolidated early after learning [@makino_transformation_2017;@yokoi_does_2017;@pilgramm_motor_2016], as was previously observed with longer training [@wiestler_skill_2013].

 Exploring similar changes at subcortical level, significant differences are found in bilateral putamen and more specifically ventral posterior regions, which determine the previous report of their increased activation after consolidation [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].